Stock events for Brown & Brown, Inc. (BRO)

 Overview of Brown & Brown, Inc.’s business

-Brown & Brown, Inc. is a diversified insurance agency, wholesale brokerage, and service organization operating within the Financial sector and the Insurance industry.
-Established in 1939, Brown & Brown provides a wide array of insurance products and services, primarily focusing on property, casualty, and employee benefits.
-The company operates through four main reportable segments: Retail, Programs, Wholesale Brokerage, and Services.
-The Retail segment provides insurance products and services to various customers and generates the majority of the company's revenue.
-The Programs segment specializes in the development, underwriting, and management of insurance program business.
-The Wholesale Brokerage segment markets and sells excess and surplus commercial and personal lines insurance.
-The Services segment offers third-party claims administration and medical utilization management services.
+Brown & Brown, Inc. is a professional insurance brokerage and risk advisory firm headquartered in Daytona Beach, Florida, operating in the Multiline Insurance & Brokers industry.
+It is one of the largest independent insurance intermediaries in the United States, providing a comprehensive range of insurance products and services.
+The company operates through four segments: Retail, Programs, Wholesale Brokerage, and Services.
+The Retail segment offers various insurance products and risk management services.
+The Programs segment manages national insurance programs and provides program management services.
+The Wholesale Brokerage segment markets excess and surplus commercial and personal lines insurance.
+The Services segment provides third-party claims administration and related services.

 BRO’s Geographic footprint